masasakano/music_i18n/README.md

     (SiteCategory#title: DomainTitle#title) [Url#url_langcode] Url#title (NOTE: Url#note; Anchoring#note)

 where `Url#title` is highlighted as the anchor.
 In the on-the-spot edit screen, an editor can edit `Anchoring#note` but NOT `Url#note` (visit the specific-edit page of *Url* to edit `Url#note`).

+#### Framework for Url and Anchoring, including testing ####

+Here I present an in-depth description of the framework.

+##### Models

+* *Url* `belongs_to` *Anchoring*
+  * *Url* `has_many` *Anchorings* and many "anchorables" (i.e., "targets" with the notation above) through *Anchorings* (in a polymorphic way)
+* *Anchoring* `has_many` *Urls* and `has_many` "anchorables" in a polymorphic way
+* "anchorable" `belongs_to` *Anchoring*
+  * "anchorable" `has_many` *Anchorings* and many *Urls* through *Anchorings*

+To illustrate the relations:

+    Url → (has_many)        → Anchorings → (EACH belongs_to)      → anchorable
+    Url ← (EACH belongs_to) ← Anchorings ← (polymorphic has_many) ← anchorable

+Because of the polymorphic relations, Rails provides no built-in methods for `Url#anchorables`; I define it so that it returns a Ruby Array of "anchorables" as opposed to the DB records or its relation, which is a standard (and only) way.

+In practice, in the current setting, *Url* and all the *anchorable* class are subclasses of *BaseWithTranslation*, which is a subclass of *ActiveRecord*; accordingly, they also have polimorphically many *Translations*.
+Although this relation is not an absolute requirement for "anchorable" classes, many of the methods and framework scheme assume that it is the case.

+A utility module *Anchorable* is defined, which can be (and are) included in each anchorable class, setting up the association and providing several methods.

+##### Controllers

+*Url* itself can be fully edited with its standard RESTful user-interface (UI) by permitted editors through *UrlsController*.
+However, it does not provide functionality to edit its associations to "anchorables", that is, (join-table records) *Anchorings*.

+Instead, the framework provides an on-the-spot UI for editing the associations inside the Show page of each *anchorable* through *Targets::AnchoringsController*, where "Targets" is the pluralized-CamelCase name of the target ActiveRecord class, such as, *Musics*.
+Any editor who is permitted to edit the Show page of the record is granted to edit/create/destroy the association of new or existing URLs.
+Within the UI, they can **edit** a limited portion of information of the associated *Url* and (in an even more limited way) its parent *Domain*, but they cannot **destroy** a Url record through the UI.

+Here, each controller *Targets::AnchoringsController* is a subclass of *BaseAnchorablesController*, which is a subclass of the standard *ApplicationController*.  *BaseAnchorablesController* provides most (or virtually all) of the required methods, such as :show, :update, :destroy for each subclass, so each subclass hardly defines its own method.
+*BaseAnchorablesController* includes the *BaseAnchorablesHelper* module, which contains a few utility methods.

+##### Views

+The index part for *Anchorings* is displayed in the *Show* page of each record of "anchorable", and the part is within a turbo-frame in order that the clicking/tapping hyper-links in it would be intercepted by the Turbo AJAX (by standard browsers). *Targets::AnchoringsController* renders a partial for Turbo, which will be interpreted by the browser with Turbo (JavaScript), providing an on-the-spot editing functionality of *Anchorings*.

+##### Testing

+Each testing Controller is like *Targets::AnchoringsControllerTest* and is defined as a subclass of *BaseAnchoringsControllerTest*, which is a subclass of the standard *ActionDispatch::IntegrationTest*.
+*BaseAnchoringsControllerTest* basically defines the standard testing flow.
+So, each subclass like *Musics::AnchoringsControllerTest* needs the minimum set of test suite.
+Indeed, apart from the model-dependent permission issues, they are designed to behave in an almost identical way, regardless of the class of the *anchorable*.

+*BaseAnchoringsControllerTest* includes the helper *ActiveSupport::TestCase::ControllerAnchorableHelper* (found at the time of writing in `/test/controllers/musics/anchorings_controller_test.rb` though the location is not right...), which defines wrappers of most of test assertions.
+Most of the actual assertions are defined in the custom helper found in `/test/helpers/controller_helper.rb` which I developed as a generic framework for popular Controller tests.
+Since it is a genral framework, *ActiveSupport::TestCase::ControllerAnchorableHelper* has been developed to provide wrappers that are tailor-made for testing *Anchoring* associations.
+Note that *ActiveSupport::TestCase::ControllerAnchorableHelper* (and *BaseAnchoringsControllerTest*) include the module *BaseAnchorablesHelper*.

+The above-described framework follows the DRY principle, and indeed, the amount of code required to write when introducing a new *anchorable* class is minimum.
+The downside is, however, that it is not always easy to pin down **where** and what causes an assertion failure when one happens.
+I have coded so that some of the test assertions report some caller information, using Ruby's bind information, but admittedly many of them do not.
+Let us hope an error will not happen often!

 ### Static page strategy ###